CatBackmanCasino/PP3ScaleGames/README.md

 [View the live project here](https://ms3-event-scheduler.herokuapp.com/)

-ScaleTrainer 1.0 BETA is a command line tool for learning and/or testing your knowledge of certain modes/scales.
+ScaleTrainer 1.0 BETA is a command line tool for learning and/or testing your knowledge of certain musical scales a.k.a. modes.
-Perfect for anyone interested in learning music theory.
+Perfect for musicians or anyone interested in music and theory.

-The user can choose from a range of scales
+The user can choose from a range of scales including major, minor, dorian and will be asked to enter the notes of the chosen scale in a random key.

 ScaleTrainer is the first of a range of games aimed to teach different parts of music theory.

-The user can choose from a range of scales

-Event Scheduler is a command line application to manage data relating to events such as talks/lectures and bookings for those events.

-The user can interact with the application to view upcoming events and bookings, review past events and see how popular they were (% seats booked), add new events, cancel upcoming events, create and delete bookings linked to upcoming events.

-The event and booking data is stored in an external Google Spreadsheet.

 ## Index – Table of Contents
 * [User Experience (UX)](#user-experience-ux)